 - Shout-Out: Places listed on the Burn Rubber bonus map include Hill Valley, Smallville, Otisburg, and Bedford Falls.

 - Video Mode: Available after you've reached 3rd Gear.
 Drive your car along a three-lane highway and dodge slow-moving Volkswagens.
 Change gears to go faster and earn more points.
 Regardless of whether you complete the mode or crash, you'll get a Burn Rubber bonus at the end.

 - Wizard Mode: Redline Mania, which is available after reaching 5th Gear.
-It's a three-ball multiball with everything lit, and the Super Jackpot scores 100 million points (instead of 50 million)."RED...
+It's a three-ball multiball with everything lit, and the Super Jackpot scores a minimum of 100 million points* ."RED...
 LINE...
 MANIA!"

 - Writing Around Trademarks: The original game used a couple of images of the Lamborghini Countach in the artwork without a license, but The Getaway is even more blatant in this regard.
 The red car on the backglass and playfield artwork is clearly a Lamborghini Diablo, but since it's never actually named in the game, Williams managed to get away with it.